 In short, any method through which you receive an email address and confirm consent to add it is what double opt-in is.

 With a double opt-in option, the leads generated are usually of high quality.
 Also, your campaigns can get high open rates through a double opt-in option.
-Moreover, no mistyped or fake emails added to your email list.
+Moreover, no mistyped or fake emails are added to your email list.

-Also, such out for sale lists usually contain spam traps.
+Also, such out-for-sale lists usually contain spam traps.
 In short, it is better to avoid purchased email lists altogether.

 This can happen when you don’t segment your email lists.
 Determining which email goes to whom can keep your sender reputation score elevated and, consequently, keep your email deliverability rate high.

-Moreover, provide clear unsubscribe options, remove inactive subscribers, and mind sending limits and volumes for better deliverability.
+Moreover, provide clear unsubscribe options, remove inactive subscribers, and mind-sending limits and volumes for better deliverability.